pi-bot/arduino-tutorials/00-Overview/README.md

 Suggested Lessons:

-1: Writing your first sketch: Make a sketch to make an LED blink On the breadboard connecting a resistor and led Control the onboard led.   (explain the difference between breadboard components, and SMD components)
+1. Writing your first sketch: Make a sketch to make an LED blink On the breadboard connecting a resistor and led Control the onboard led.   (explain the difference between breadboard components, and SMD components)
-2) Using PWM to control the brightness of the LED.
+2. Using PWM to control the brightness of the LED.
 Make a new sketch that adds
-3) Using PWM to control a servo (Also explain what a servo is)
+3. Using PWM to control a servo (Also explain what a servo is)
-4) Controlling DC motors.
+4. Controlling DC motors.
 Powering your robot!
-4b) Libraries and using code in a modular way.
+4b.
+Libraries and using code in a modular way.
 Learn the benefit of libraries and modular design.
 Turn previous lessons (leds, servos, DC motors) into libraries and make sketch that combines all of them into one.
-5) Controlling a Stepper Motor
+5. Controlling a Stepper Motor
-6) Controlling  a neopixel.
+6. Controlling  a neopixel.
 A neopixel uses 3 colored leds in a tiny package.
 By altering Now we will learn about sensors and taking information in from the world
-7) Ultrasound.
+7. Ultrasound.
 Learning to measure distance
-8) Measuring Temperature
+8. Measuring Temperature
-Potential Additions:
+-Potential Additions:
-Measuring Humidity ,
+-Measuring Humidity ,
-3 Axis accelerometers
+-3 Axis accelerometers
-IMU
+-IMU
-Digital compass
+-Digital compass
-GPS modules
+-GPS modules
-Encoders
+-Encoders

 Part 2: Communicating with microcontrollers: